SEO & Web Development

 • /best-coffee-makers-buy-coffee-makers-top-coffee (spammy)

-Stop words are common words like "a", "the", "and", "or", "but", "in", and "on".
-They add length without SEO value and can usually be removed without harming readability:
+Stop words like "a", "the", "and", "or", "but", "in", and "on" add length without adding SEO value.
+You can usually drop them without losing readability:

 • Title: "How to Choose the Best Coffee Maker in 2026"